r-a-qureshi/nanorcc/README.md

 This is a Python package for parsing NanoString RCC files into pandas dataframes.
 This package also provides methods for preprocessing and normalizing NanoString Data.
 ## TODO
--Create Documentation
+*Create Documentation

--Write function or class to adjust data from the same platform across different code sets -Write function or class to perform quality control checks
+*Write function or class to adjust data from the same platform across different code sets

+*Write function or class to perform quality control checks

+*Write test cases for above code
 ## Tutorial
 ```python
 from nanorcc.parse import get_rcc_data